CarlosMartinez-USDA/json-to-xml/ReadMe.md

 5. Open a JSON file in Oxygen
 6. Verify it contains the`<data>  </data>`at the beginning of the file and at the end of the file.

-## Creating the Transformation Scenario in Oxygen
-1) Choose the json-to-mods.xsl as the transformation stylesheet.
-2) If you're creating a scenario, set the output page as desired.
-3) DO NOT set any parameters.
-This is taken care of by the new testing parameters added to the params-cm.xsl file.
-4) Run the scenario or choose the debugging button to transform JSON to MODS
 # MODS: Identifier and Location
 ## MODS:Identifiers
 The primary identifiers found in the Treesearch metadata are: ***doi, product_id, and treesearch_pub_id.***